midtown-ai/glossary/glossary/e.md

  See also [E], [BERT Model], [Decoder], [Encoder Representation], [Hidden State], [Image Encoder], [One-Shot Learning], [Principal Component Analysis], [Encoder Representation], [Encoder Representation Space], [Image Encoder], [Similarity Function], [Variational Autoencoder], [Voice Encoder]

 # Encoder Representation

  The output of the encoder given an input!
-The dimension on the output representation is smaller or equal to the dimension of the input. <!> Same or smaller element count (i.e. length), but the dimension of output  elements can be larger than the dimension of an input element.
+The dimension on the output representation is smaller or equal to the dimension of the input. :warning: Same or smaller element count (i.e. length), but the dimension of output  elements can be larger than the dimension of an input element.
 Ex with NLP: input-element = word/token/integer ---> output-element = contextualised-word matrix/list (of length 768 in BERT) = meaning of word within the text .

  See also [E], [Encoder Representation Space]

 # Encoder Representation Space